mgoessen/tails-workshop/tails.md

 Please note however, that while trying to do its best, **mat2 offers no warranty that all metadata has been removed** thus if you are working on highly sensitive documents you **should double-check** with other tools or by asking specialists[^matWarning].

+Still, mat2 is much more efficient than average software to display and clean metadata, while other software show the files as «cleaned».
+That is why **even if other softwares display no metadata, you should double check with mat2**, you would be surprised of the result.

 [^matWarning]: See <https://0xacab.org/jvoisin/mat2/blob/master/doc/threat_model.md>.

+[//]: # (TODO: rewrite emphasis on mat being able to display metadata while other software display files as clean)

 # Exchange data confidentially using OnionShare